Dan Sultan: 2014–2018: Blackbird, Dirty Ground and Killer

 In February 2014 Sultan supported Bruce Springsteen's Melbourne and Hunter Valley gigs on his Australian tour.

 In April 2014, Sultan released his third studio album Blackbird, which reached No. 4 on the ARIA Albums Chart and spent thirteen weeks in the Top 50.
 At the ARIA Awards in November that year Blackbird won Best Rock Album.
 Also in November he released his first extended play, Dirty Ground, which reached the ARIA Albums top 100.
 On 13 November 2015, Sultan released Open Live, a live album recorded at his sold-out National Theatre show of his Blackbird tour.

 On 28 July 2017, Sultan's released his fourth studio album Killer, which was produced by Jan Skubiszewski.
 The album peaked at number 5 on the ARIA charts was nominated for three ARIA awards.

 On 19 May 2018, Sultan released his collaborative EP titled Killer Under a Blood Moon which saw Sultan re-record songs from this Killer album with other Australian artists.

 In June 2018, Sultan postponed the balance of a national tour after criticism of a live performance and issues with alcohol abuse.

 2019–2022: Aviary Takes and Nali & Friends

 In March 2019, Sultan released his fifth studio album Aviary Takes, which was preluded with the lead single "Love & Hate" released on 22 February 2019.

 In April 2019, Sultan released his sixth studio and first children's album Nali & Friends.
 Produced by Jan Skubiszewski and released by ABC Music, Nali & Friends debuted at #1 on the Australian iTunes Children's charts, and was named Best Children's Album at the ARIA Music Awards of 2019.

 Sultan published his first children's book, Nali (co-written with Rhys Graham), in December 2019.

-2023: Signing with UNIFIED and "Story"
+2023: Signing with Unified and Dan Sultan

-On 16 February 2023, it was confirmed that Sultan had signed with UNIFIED management, ahead of new single "Story", set for released on 23 February 2023.
+On 16 February 2023, it was confirmed that Sultan had signed with Unified Management, ahead of his single "Story", which was released on 23 February 2023.

+In May 2023, Sultan announced the release of his self-titled seventh studio album, released on 18 August 2023.
+The album peaked at number 15 on the ARIA charts.